VCityTeam/UD-Viz-Template/Readme.md

 ### Github way

-`UD-Viz-Template` is a Github template repository.
+`UD-Viz-Template` is a [Github Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) repository.
 You can chose this repository as base when you create your repository from Github UI.

 ### CLI way